xeome/notes.xeome.dev/content/notes/STP.md

 In Spanning Tree Protocol (STP), there are five port states that a port can be in:

-1. Disabled: In the disabled state, a port is not participating in the forwarding of traffic and is not receiving or sending any traffic.
-This state is usually used for administrative purposes, such as when a port is being configured or troubleshooted.
+1. Disabled: Not participating in traffic forwarding, not receiving or sending any traffic.
+Typically used for administrative purposes like configuration or troubleshooting.

-2. Blocking: In the blocking state, a port does not participate in the forwarding of traffic, and it blocks all incoming traffic except for STP BPDUs.
-This state is used to prevent loops in the network by ensuring that there is only one active path between any two points in the network.
+2. Blocking: Not forwarding traffic, only allowing STP BPDUs to prevent loops in the network by ensuring only one active path between any two points.

-3. Listening: In the listening state, a port is preparing to forward traffic, and it listens for BPDUs to ensure that the network is stable.
+3. Listening: Preparing to forward traffic, and it listens for BPDUs to ensure that the network is stable.
 The port blocks all incoming traffic except for STP BPDUs and sends BPDUs to confirm the network topology.

-4. Learning: In the learning state, a port is learning about the network and building its MAC address table.
-The port blocks all incoming traffic except for STP BPDUs and begins to forward traffic to the root bridge.
+4. Learning: The port does not forward frames but can receive and process frames.
+The port is learning the MAC addresses of devices connected to the network.

-5. Forwarding: In the forwarding state, a port is actively forwarding traffic and is participating in the normal operation of the network.
-The port accepts and forwards all incoming traffic.
+5. Forwarding: Actively forwarding traffic and participating in normal network operation, accepting and forwarding all incoming traffic.
+Only the root port or designated port can enter Forwarding state.

+## STP State Transition Timing

+STP uses a timer-based mechanism to transition between states.
+The following are the default timer values for each state transition:

+- **Blocking to Listening**: 15 seconds
+- **Listening to Learning**: 15 seconds
+- **Learning to Forwarding**: 15 seconds

+Once the network has converged, the STP algorithm will continuously monitor the network for changes.
+In case of a topology change, the STP will re-converge, which can take from 50 to 60 seconds.

+## Rapid Spanning Tree Protocol (RSTP)

+Rapid Spanning Tree Protocol (RSTP) is an evolution of STP that improves the convergence time of the network after a topology change.
+RSTP uses a more efficient negotiation process to determine the root bridge and active paths in the network.
+This results in faster convergence times, typically within 2-3 seconds.
+RSTP has only three port states: Discarding, Learning, and Forwarding.
+This reduction in states allows ports to transition to the forwarding state more quickly compared to normal STP.